 Susan Dudley, PhD and Diana Zuckerman, PhD, Cancer Prevention & Treatment Fund

-Thanks to heightened awareness of breast cancer screening, women are being diagnosed earlier than ever before.
+Thanks to the widespread use of screening mammography, many women are being diagnosed with breast cancer.
 However, that has also resulted in what some experts consider an epidemic of women diagnosed with abnormal breast conditions that are not cancer or may never develop into invasive cancer.
-Some of these conditions are not at all dangerous, and the others have survival rates near 99%; nevertheless, these diagnoses often sound very frightening.
+Some of these conditions are not at all dangerous, and others have survival rates near 99%; nevertheless, these diagnoses often sound very frightening.
 In fact, research shows that these women are often just as worried about whether they will survive as women with the much more dangerous, invasive forms of breast cancer.

 There is a wide range of treatment for women with these “stage zero” conditions.
 Although mastectomies are almost never necessary or recommended by experts, many women undergo mastectomies nevertheless.
 Research suggests that this is especially likely in the South, Midwest, and Southwest parts of the United States, in certain types of medical facilities, and with older doctors.